Fermionic Insights into Measurement-Based Quantum Computation: Circle Graph States Are Not Universal Resources: Fermionic Matching States

 \subsection{Explicit representation of encoded circle graph states}

-In \cref{sec:stabilizers_from_cycles} we showed that the stabilizers of the circle graph state are encoded into the matching state.
+In \cref{sec:stabilizers_from_cycles} we showed that the stabilizers of the CGS are encoded into the matching state.
 The following theorem elucidates this encoding at the level of matching state itself, which will inform us how to use $\Psi$ to directly compute properties of $\ket{G}$.

 \begin{theorem} Let $G$ be a circle graph on $n$ vertices and $\Psi = \op{\Psi}{\Psi}$ be the matching state defined via \Cref{def:Psi_hs}.
 Then,

 where each $\ket{\psi(s_1, \ldots, s_n)}$ is an eigenstate of all local gauge operators $D_j$ with eigenvalue $s_j$.
 In particular, we can choose $\ket{\psi(1, \ldots, 1)} \cong \ket{G}$ under the fermion-to-qubit mapping of \cref{claim:pauli_subspace_mapping}. \end{theorem}